fatondomi/graphClass/README.md

 git clone this repository and then double click on index.html to view sample code

-download only the graphClass.js to create Graph objects
+download only the graphClass.js to create Graph objects and have fun